 The stove is a radiant room heater and must be connected to a chimney of the proper size and type.
 The chimney must have a cross-sectional area of at least 30 square inches 19350sq. mm or a diameter of at least 6" (150mm).
-The stove is supplied with a 5" flue spigot, the flue installation will require a 5" to 6" increaser which must be fitted within 1 metre of flue outlet.
 It is best to connect to a chimney of the same size, as connection to a larger size may result in a somewhat less draught.

 A flue that has proved to be unsatisfactory, particularly with regard to down draught should not be used for venting this appliance until it has been examined and any faults corrected.
 An existing masonry chimney should be inspected and if necessary repaired by a competent mason or relined using an approved lining system.
-All register plates, restrictor plates, damper etc., which could obstruct the flue at a future date should be removed before connecting this appliance.